What is almond oil?

 Extraction through pressure

 This method involves both hydraulic and screw presses.
-The oil obtained from the hydraulic press is of superior quality, as its physicochemical and sensorial properties are better retained.
+The hydraulic press allows for a better retention of the oil’s physiochemical and sensorial properties, which makes it of a superior quality.
 However, the downside of this method is that it offers lower profitability for being labor-intensive.

-Currently, the most prevalent extraction method is the screw press, also known as cold pressing system.
+Currently, the screw press, also known as the cold pressing system, is the most prevalent extraction method.
 Despite the name ‘cold pressing,’ it requires preheating to give better results in terms of volumes.
 However, this preheating impacts the quality of the oil obtained.

 Extracting almond oil at home

 Making almond oil at home is quite easy and cost-effective.
 Here are a few simple steps to extract almond oil at home without using an oil press.

 Take almonds that are fresh and dry.
 Put them in a clean blender.
 Turn it on while keeping the speed low at first.
 After a few seconds, the almonds will start forming a ball.
 They will also be piling up on the sides of the blender at this time.
 Stop the blender, scrape off the build-up, and start blending again.
 Repeat this process for multiple times till the almonds turn mushy.

 Now, turn the blender to a medium or higher speed.
 When the almonds have become a creamy, rich paste, add a teaspoon of olive oil and start blending again.

 After a few minutes, take the material out and put it in a glass jar or tupperware.
 Keep it at room temperature for around two weeks.
 After the said period, the oil will automatically separate from the batter.
 Drip the oil in a separate container while using a strainer.
 That is the homemade almond oil one can use for skincare or even aromatherapy.